ckaznocha/protoc-gen-lint/README.md

 ### Download
-Download the latest release for your operating system [here](https://github.com/ckaznocha/protoc-gen-lint/releases/latest) then ensure it's available in your PATH.
+Download the latest release for your operating system [here](https://github.com/ckaznocha/protoc-gen-lint/releases/latest) then rename it to `protoc-gen-lint` (or protoc-gen-lint.exe` for windows) and ensure it's available in your PATH.

 ## Usage
 ```